 Whether you’re a small start-up or a corporation with a centennial history, one thing is sure: Mistakes happen.
 Typos are made.
 Incorrect orders are shipped.
 Deadlines are missed.

 Sometimes it’s just a tiny flub, a miscommunication of a minor detail perhaps.
 But other times, the mistake can be major.
 A coding error in an ecommerce website results in shipping costs calculating incorrectly.
-The thousands of brochures that debuts a new product is mistakenly printed with the wrong specs.
-Delivery of tradeshow materials is inadvertently scheduled the day after the show starts.
+Hundreds of direct mail pieces promoting a new product are mistakenly printed with the wrong specs.
+Technical difficulties prohibit thousands of people from attending a virtual event.

 Step 1: Own It